credibledoc/credible-doc/README.md

 with different format of lines timestamps to a single file or readable source with lines sorted by timestamps
 * [plantuml-parent](plantuml/README.md) - contains utilities for generation of plantUML diagrams
-* [substitution-parent](substitution/README.md) - contains submodules with tools and libraries for replacing of placeholders with a generated content
+* [substitution-parent](substitution/README.md) - contains submodules with tools and libraries for replacing placeholders with the generated content

 This [release.md](doc/release.md) document describes how to release and publish all modules of this repository.